0xseljarida/Inception/NOTES.md

 <br>

-**A Dockerfile alone cannot give a container this.** Metrics do not live in any container's filesystem, they live in the kernel, exposed through `/proc` and `/sys` on the host.
-So most of what makes this container work is in Compose, not in the Dockerfile.
+**Metrics do not live in any container's filesystem, they live in the kernel**, exposed through `/proc` and `/sys`.
+The surprise, covered below, is that a container can already read them without being given anything special, which is why this ends up being the simplest service in the project.

 ```dockerfile
 FROM debian:bookworm